 According to internal and external stakeholders, Ellenboro Elementary School has many strengths regarding organizational and instructional effectiveness.
 Ellenboro is a school dedicated to rigorous instruction for all students.
 Through problem-solving, data analysis and grade-level planning, we provide a Multi-Tiered System of Support for our students, both academically (Responsiveness to Instruction) and behaviorally (Positive Behavior Intervention and Support).
 Every student from kindergarten to fifth grade is supported daily in Tiger Time, our designated hour for intervention and enrichment.
 We have most recently been named a Green Ribbon School by the Integrated Academic and Behavior Support (IABS) division of NC Department of Public Instruction (NCDPI) in regards to our behavior support implementation.
 Our teachers use the district Literacy Instruction Framework (LIF), Math Instruction Framework (MIF) and Science Instruction Framework (SIF) sites when providing core instruction.

 Ellenboro Elementary School recognizes a need for a system of support that is responsive to the social, emotional and developmental needs of our students.
 We have a strong school counseling program that includes classroom guidance, small group counseling, individual counseling and consultation services for all students.
 Additional student needs are met through our Backpack Food Program, referrals to local mental health agencies and the matching of students and mentors for our Reading Buddies Program.
-Ellenboro students also have the opportunity to participate in various activities aimed at the acquisition of positive behaviors including Good News Club (K-5), Gang Resistance Education And Training (G.R.E.A.T for 5th grade), Career Day and school teams such as Robotics Club, Running Club and Book Challenge Team.
+Ellenboro students also have the opportunity to participate in various activities aimed at the acquisition of positive behaviors including Career Day and school teams such as Robotics Club, and Book Challenge Team.

 Ellenboro Elementary School has several learning resources which benefit our students both directly and indirectly.
 Our Book Room and Common Core library, funded with help from community supporters, give our teachers the necessary resources for student success.
-During the 2018-2019 school year all kindergarten through 5th grade students received iPads to use during classroom instruction.
+During the 2020 school year all kindergarten through 5th grade students received iPads to use at home and at school for instruction.
 All classrooms are equipped with Promethean boards, Apple TVs, Apple Pencils and many have document cameras as well.
-Students also visit our two STEM labs on a weekly basis.
+Students also visit our STEM lab on a weekly basis.
 We are excited about the technology that we have in our classrooms and the opportunity that it provides our students.

 We are always working to increase time in class for students displaying behavior that is incongruent with our expectations.
 Students who have two or more office discipline referrals in separate locations are screened for small group intervention.
 Our School Improvement Team will also consider Check-In/Check-Out as an appropriate behavior intervention for students.
 We want to provide behavior intervention and support for these students, so that the focus during the school day is academics.